beckyetroy/ArtShare/README.md

 ## What it does
 ### CRUD system

-Create art objects with the art title, image, description, type, location (using Google API), and the date and time the object was last created / updated
+Create art objects with the art title, image, description, type, and user's real-time location (using Google API).
 View and edit item, with an option to email the details externally Delete items
-Filter -Search through the collection
+MVVM design pattern

 ## Uses
 JSON storage